ajitaravind/langmem-financialagent/README.md

 This demonstration project shows how to:

-- Implement dual memory systems (Episodic and Semantic) with LLMs
+- Implement dual memory systems (Episodic and Semantic) using LangMem from Langchain
 - Create intelligent processing workflows using LangGraph
 - Build pattern detection and learning capabilities
 - Structure decision-making pipelines